cube-drone/blog2025/hugosite/content/posts/2024/satire_is_hard/index.md

 draft = false
 categories = ["media"]
-tags = ["satire", "showgirls", "starship troopers", "robocop", "fight club", "pathologic", "lisa: the painful", "spec ops: the line", "the last of us: part 2", "ludonarrative dissonance"]
+tags = ["satire", "showgirls", "starship troopers", "robocop", "fight club", "pathologic", "lisa: the painful", "spec ops: the line", "the last of us: part 2", "ludonarrative dissonance"] description = "Has Showgirls actually become kind of good?
+The answer is no." image = "./lurid.png"
 +++

 So, both Tiff and I had seen some growing groundswell behind the old, famously terrible movie "Showgirls".